ESCOMP/CCPPStandardNames/StandardNamesRules.rst

    be avoided as there is no consensus on whether it refers to *mixing_ratio_of_water_vapor_wrt_moist_air* or *mixing_ratio_of_water_vapor_wrt_moist_air_and_condensed_water*.
+   *total_water* can be used to designate water in every form, i.e. water vapor plus condensed water.

 #.
 Volume mixing ratios should be qualified as *volume_mixing_ratio*.